Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Approach

 \subsection{Data Augmentation}

 For better model generalization and training efficiency, we employ both online and offline data augmentation schemes.

-{\bf Offline Scheme.} We perform \textit{RandomCrop} along $Z$-axis to imitate (largely) varying data input FOVs in realistic clinical situations, where FOVs can contain or cover the targeted object/anatomy region completely or only partially.
-Spatial cropping may truncate some obliquely oriented anatomies, whose 9-DoF parameterization need to be recomputed.
-Online computation is time-consuming so that we conduct this operation offline.
+{\bf Offline Scheme.} We perform \textit{RandomCrop} along the $Z$-axis to imitate (largely) varying data input FOVs in realistic clinical situations, where FOVs can contain or cover the targeted object/anatomy region completely or only partially.
+Spatial cropping may truncate some obliquely oriented anatomies, whose 9-DoF parameterizations need to be recomputed.
+Online computation is time-consuming so we conduct this operation offline.

-{\bf Online Schemes.} Since the anatomy position, orientation and scale vary case by case, local spatial ambiguities exist among different CT scans, posing great challenges for identifying each anatomy correctly and precisely.
+{\bf Online Schemes.} Since the anatomy position, orientation, and scale vary case by case, local spatial ambiguities exist among different CT scans, posing great challenges for identifying each anatomy correctly and precisely.
 We perform 3D \textit{RandomTranslate}, \textit{RandomScale}, and \textit{RandomRotate} to add more input variations and alleviate this problem.
 These operations can be conducted efficiently without 9-DoF box recomputation, so they are performed online during the training process.
 According to \cite{glass2002pediatric}, 5\%-8\% of normal individuals may have 11 pairs of ribs.
-This raises an obstacle because we have no sufficient training data exhibiting this pattern of anatomy variation.
-Hence, for rib parsing task, we particularly use \textit{RandomErase} to remove the bottom pair of ribs in the training set with a certain probability ratio, to alleviate the possible over-prediction problem.
+This raises an obstacle because we have insufficient training data exhibiting this pattern of anatomy variation.
+Hence, for the rib parsing task, we particularly use \textit{RandomErase} to remove the bottom pair of ribs in the training set with a certain probability ratio, to alleviate the possible over-prediction problem.
 No additional data augmentation is used otherwise.